-4 Publication and availability
+3 Publication and availability

-- 4.1 This policy is published on the School website. - 4.2 This policy is available in hard copy on request and is available for inspection at the School during the School day. - 4.3 This policy can be made available in large print or another accessible format if required. - 4.4 This policy and all policies referred to in it are also available to staff on the School's intranet.
+- 3.1 This policy is published on the School website. - 3.2 This policy is available in hard copy on request and is available for inspection at the School during the School day. - 3.3 This policy can be made available in large print or another accessible format if required. - 3.4 This policy and all policies referred to in it are also available to staff on Microsoft Teams.

-5 Definitions
+4 Definitions